tssgery/ghettoVCB/README.md

 ### cron support
-Add the following lines to /etc/rc.local.d/local.sh on your ESXi servers
+Add the following lines to /etc/rc.local.d/local.sh on your ESXi servers, and reboot
 ```
 #
 # setup ghettoVCB